DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 Routing policy: Simple routing
 Click "Create records."
 Note: It can take a few minutes to up to 48 hours for DNS changes to propagate across the internet.periodically teste the domain in the browser.

+Figure 16: Configuration of the A record to map legout.
+Click on the EC2 instance's Elastic IP.
 <img width="939" alt="image" src="https://github.com/user-attachments/assets/b49be897-aa1b-4c7b-8a8a-87b10addf6a2" />